-If you created a domain with Oracle WebLogic Server for Oracle Cloud Infrastructure, and your web applications require session persistence, you can update the load balancer for the domain.
+If you created a domain with Oracle WebLogic Server for OCI, and your web applications require session persistence, you can update the load balancer for the domain.

 Session persistence is a method to direct all requests originating from a single

 logical client to a single backend server.
 By default, session persistence is

 persistence option, but you can update the load balancer after creating

 Oracle Cloud Infrastructure Load Balancing supports two types of session persistence (stickiness):

 - Application cookie persistence - The load balancer activates session persistence when a backend server sends a

 - Load balancer cookie persistence - The load balancer inserts a cookie into the response, which enables session persistence.
 This method is useful when you have applications that cannot generate their own cookies.

 - Sign in to the Oracle Cloud Infrastructure Console.

 - From the navigation menu, click Networking, and then click Load Balancers.